 The Deir Amar library was opened in 2010 in partnership with “Life Organization”.
 As it is housed in a building that also provides other services to refugee residents.
 Many visit the facility every day giving the library welcome exposure and usage.

-The newest Seraj Library is planned for a village in the Jordan Valley, an area of the West Bank designated Area C in which Israel has total control.
+Our 2017 Seraj Library is located in a village in the Jordan Valley, an area of the West Bank designated Area C in which Israel has total control.
 Due to years of occupation and the spread of Israeli settlements, Palestinian villages here are generally small and often impoverished.
 Discussions with several villages began in early 2016.
-This newest Seraj Library, created in honor of Jim and Mary Eleanor Wall, will be accessible to children throughout the Jordan Valley.
+This Seraj Library, created in honor of Jim and Mary Eleanor Wall, will be accessible to children throughout the Jordan Valley.
 It is a cooperative effort with the village of Jiftlek, Jordan Valley Solidarity, and Sanabel Al Reef women's organization.

 Seraj Library Project